shpml/fundamentals/05_chapter/03_exercise.md

 ### Elk Web Design: Part 2

-In this second part of the ElK Web Design, we'll work with web fonts and create a horizontal navigation bar.
+In this second part of the ELK Web Design challenge, we'll work with web fonts and create a horizontal navigation bar.

 Remember, this is our final design: